warpdotgreen/cli/README.md

 ```

 ## Install
+1. Ask yourself if it is worth it.
+This repo comes with a dockerfile, so you can simply do

-0. Ensure prerequisity software is installed.
+2. Ensure prerequisity software is installed.
 This repo has been tested with `python 3.10` and `nodejs v18`.
 If you have a different node version, uninstall and install the correct version via:

   ```bash
   curl -sL https://deb.nodesource.com/setup_18.x -o /tmp/nodesource_setup.sh
   chmod +x /tmp/nodesource_setup.sh && /tmp/nodesource_setup.sh
   ```

-1. Clone theGitHub repository and enter the `cli` directory by running:
+3. Clone theGitHub repository and enter the `cli` directory by running:

     ```bash
     git clone https://github.com/warpdotgreen/cli.git -b master